sagarabilly/sagara-command/doc/sdl_README.md

 # SDL – Secure Deletion

 `SDL` is a small Python-based tool (wrapped in `sdl.bat`) that securely deletes files and folders by overwriting their contents before removal.
-Similar to the `shred` command on Linux.

 ## Usage